jorger31/jorger31/README.md

 ## Description

-I am currently a student enrolled at Polk State College in pursuit of finishing my AA to then transfer to Florida Polytechnical College to obtain a Computer Science degree.
+I am currently a student enrolled at a community college in pursuit of computer science degree.

 ## Objective